James1989UNI/JamesRoskellBSC2023/README.md

 James Roskell BSC

 - A project after Graduating in May 2021.
-- This website is in continous development and continous intergration , Latest  update March 2023.
+- This website is in continous development  and continous intergration.
 - Thank you for taking the time to view my website.
+- Updated July 2023.